 🔪How to Make Easy Tori Karaage

-⭐What is the secret to a Crispy Chicken Karaage
+⭐Secret to a Crispy Chicken Karaage

 The secret to achieving crispy Chicken Karaage lies in a combination of key factors in the preparation and cooking process.
 Here are some tips:

 - Use Potato Starch or Cornstarch: Coating the marinated chicken in potato starch or cornstarch before frying creates a crispy and crunchy exterior.
-These starches have a higher moisture content than flour, resulting in a lighter and crisper texture.

 - Maintain Oil Temperature: Ensure that the oil temperature is consistent and reaches the optimal frying temperature, usually around 350°F (180°C).
 This prevents the chicken from becoming greasy and helps achieve a crisp exterior.
 I use my favorite FryDaddy deep fryer.
 It's the only thing I use for anything fried.
-It's an excellent way to achieve precision in temperature control, providing perfectly fried Chicken Karaage every single time.
-This tool becomes especially valuable if you don't deep fry frequently, making the process of frying food consistently crisp and worth the effort.

 - Fry in Batches: Avoid overcrowding the frying pan, as it can lower the oil temperature and make the chicken less crispy.
 Fry the chicken in batches for optimal results.